keatonb/keatonb.github.io/_posts/2018-06-22-spherical-harmonic-animations.md

 ### Plotting Map Projections with Cartopy

-[Cartopy](https://scitools.org.uk/cartopy/docs/latest/) is a near Python package for plotting maps.
+[Cartopy](https://scitools.org.uk/cartopy/docs/latest/) is a neat Python package for plotting map data.
 This allows us to visualize spherical harmonics appropriately on a sphere!
-I had previously worked out how to do all of this with Basemap, but it seems [Cartopy is slated to replace Basemap](https://matplotlib.org/basemap/users/intro.html#cartopy-new-management-and-eol-announcement).
+I had previously worked out how to do all of this with Basemap, but it seems that [Cartopy is slated to replace Basemap](https://matplotlib.org/basemap/users/intro.html#cartopy-new-management-and-eol-announcement).

-This code to display the spherical harmonic computed in the last section highlights just one of Cartopy's many awesome functions.
+The following code to display the spherical harmonic computed in the last section highlights just one of Cartopy's many awesome functions.
 I really enjoy data visualization, and thinking about [map projections](https://www.colorado.edu/geography/gcraft/notes/mapproj/mapproj_f.html) is no exception.

 ```python
 import matplotlib.pyplot as plt